diffplug/spotless/README.md

 output = prefixDelimiterReplace(input, 'https://{{org}}.github.io/{{name}}/javadoc/', '/', stable)
 -->

 Spotless is a general-purpose formatting plugin.
-It is completely a-la-carte, but also includes powerful "batteries-included" if you opt-in.
+It is completely à la carte, but also includes powerful "batteries-included" if you opt-in.

 To people who use your build, it looks like this: